tfeb/tfeb-lisp-tools/README.md

 **`requires`** is a NOSPREAD version of `require-modules` with a fallback to `require`: `(requires x y)` is `(require-modules (list x y) :fallback #'require)`.
 So `requires` lets you say that you want one or more modules, and if `require-module` doesn't know how to get them then the system should try `require` in case it does.

 **`needs`**  lets you express a dependency on modules at compile time: it is `requires` wrapped in a suitable `eval-when`, but its arguments are quoted.
 Note that `needs` quotes its arguments: an older version didn't so this is an incompatible change.
-If you use strings or keywords as module names this doesn't matter, but it makes things like `(needs (:org.tfeb.hax.collecting :use t))` more natural[^7].
+If you use strings or keywords as module names this doesn't matter, but it makes things like `(needs (:org.tfeb.hax.collecting :use t))` more natural[^8].

+**`clear-module-caches`** is a function of no arguments which will clear both the cache of loaded files & their write dates and the structure (not really a cache) which maintains the notion of the descendants of a module.

 ### The search list
 The list of path descriptions is **`*module-path-descriptions*`**.
 Each entry in this list is a *path description*, which is one of: